tomas-fryza/vhdl-course/Labs/07-ffs/README.md

 <!--
 TODO: Popis co je to Latch.
 -->
 A latch is a level triggered element.

-Perform the following steps to model the latch and flip-flop circuits.
+Perform the following steps to model the D latch circuit.

    1. Create a new Vivado RTL project `flip_flops` in your `Labs/07-ffs` working folder.
    2. Create a VHDL source file `d_latch` for D latch circuit.